QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 ![tb-enigmail-split-gpg-settings-2.png](/attachment/wiki/SplitGpg/tb-enigmail-split-gpg-settings-2.png)

+**Warning:** By default, Enigmail could generate a default GPG key in `work` associated with the newly created Thunderbird account.
+Generally, it corresponds to the email used in
+`work-gpg` associated to your private key.
+In consequence, you will obtain `gpg -K` in `work` being non-empty but it _does not_ correspond to your private key in `work-gpg`.
+Comparing the `fingerprint` or `expiration date` will show that they are not the same private key.
+In order to prevent Enigmail using this defaut generated local key in `work`, you can safely remove it.

 ## Using Git with Split GPG ##

 Git can be configured to used with Split GPG, something useful if you would like to contribute to the Qubes OS Project as every commit is required to be signed.